 To turn their acreage into a homestead, Bub and Mary needed, well, a home.
 As serendipity would have it, an opportunity soon presented itself.

-Nearby, the Texas Highway Department (“TxDOT” since 1991) had a road-widening project underway–one of many that spawned across rural Texas in the wake of the Federal Aid Highway Act of 1956.
+Nearby, the Texas Highway Department (“TxDOT” since 1991) had a road-widening project underway–one of many across rural Texas in the wake of the Federal Aid Highway Act of 1956.
 Properties in the path of construction were bought up, and their houses scheduled for demolition–unless that is, the owner acted quickly, before the bulldozers arrived.

-According to the highway department’s policy on “owner retention of improvements,” seller’s were generally allowed to buy back the structure for “salvage value”–normally 10% of the state’s purchase price–in order to move, re-sell or dispose of it as they wished, before demolition began.[5]The Federal Aid Highway Act of 1956, Eisenhower’s sweeping legislation that created the Interstate Highway System, triggered a cascade of road-widening and right-of-way acquisition across the … Continue reading
+According to the highway department’s policy on “owner retention of improvements,” seller’s were generally allowed to buy back the structure for “salvage value”–normally 10% of the state’s purchase price–in order to move it, re-sell it or dispose of it as they wished, before demolition began.[5]The Federal Aid Highway Act of 1956, Eisenhower’s sweeping legislation that created the Interstate Highway System, triggered a cascade of road-widening and right-of-way acquisition across the … Continue reading

 Bub will take it from here: